skypjack/entt/docs/md/entity.md

 }
 ```

-Moreover, the order of types when constructing a view doesn't matter.
+Moreover, the order of types when constructing a view does not matter.
 Neither
 does the order of views in a view pack.<br/>
-However, it's possible to _enforce_ iteration of a view by given component order
+However, it is possible to _enforce_ iteration of a view by given component order
 by means of the `use` function:

 ```cpp